-In December 2023, China quietly banned the export of gallium and germanium – two elements that most Western policymakers had never heard of and certainly could not have located on the periodic table.
-There was no emergency summit, no ticker-tape crisis coverage, no hashtag.
-The metals are obscure.
-Their applications are not.
+In December 2023, China’s Ministry of Commerce issued a regulatory notice banning the export of gallium and germanium without a government licence.
+There was no emergency summit.
+No hashtag trended.
+Most Western policymakers had never heard of either element, which is itself the point.
 Gallium is essential for semiconductor chips, LEDs, and 5G infrastructure.
 Germanium is critical for fibre optics, infrared lenses, and satellite systems.
-Between them, China controlled roughly 80 per cent of global gallium production and 60 per cent of germanium (US Geological Survey, 2024).
-With a single regulatory notice, Beijing demonstrated that it could switch off a supply chain that underpins the digital economy of every Western nation – and that nobody in Washington, London, or Brussels had bothered to prepare a contingency plan.
+China controlled roughly eighty per cent of global gallium production and sixty per cent of germanium.
+With a single bureaucratic notice, Beijing demonstrated that it could switch off a supply chain underpinning the digital economy of every Western nation — and that nobody in Washington, London, or Brussels had thought to prepare a contingency plan.

-The episode was instructive, but it should not have been surprising.
-The geopolitical history of the modern world can be told through the story of whoever controls the critical resource of the age.
-The British Empire ran on coal.
-The American century ran on oil.
-The next century will run on a basket of minerals that most people cannot name, mined in places most people cannot find on a map, and refined overwhelmingly in a single country.
-The Ottoman Empire ran a multinational state for six centuries on little more than geography and administrative talent, which is five centuries longer than the West has managed to maintain its supply chain independence.
-If the pattern holds – and it always holds – the nations that control the extraction, processing, and refining of lithium, cobalt, rare earths, copper, nickel, and graphite will shape the geopolitical order of the twenty-first century.
-Those that do not will discover what it feels like to be on the wrong end of an oil embargo, except this time the embargo covers everything.
+The geopolitical history of the modern world can be told through whoever controls the critical resource of the age.
+The British Empire ran on coal — the fuel that powered its navy, its factories, and its railways across a quarter of the globe.
+The American century ran on oil — the resource whose control shaped the Middle East, justified coups, and funded the military-industrial complex.
+The next century will run on a basket of minerals that most people cannot name, mined in places most people cannot find on a map, and processed overwhelmingly in a single country.
+The Ottoman Empire ran a multinational state for six centuries on geography and administrative talent, which is five centuries longer than the West has managed to maintain its supply chain independence.
+If the pattern holds, the nations that control the extraction, processing, and refining of lithium, cobalt, rare earths, copper, nickel, and graphite will shape the twenty-first century the way coal shaped the nineteenth and oil shaped the twentieth.
+Those that do not will discover what it feels like to be on the wrong end of an oil embargo — except this time the embargo covers everything.

 The Colonial Resource Playbook

-Britain operated a rather more genteel version of the same playbook in Malaya.
-Tin was the strategic mineral of the early twentieth century – essential for canning food, soldering electronics, and manufacturing weaponry.
-British companies controlled Malayan tin production from the 1870s onwards, using imported Chinese and Indian labour under the auspices of the colonial administration.
-By 1940, Malaya supplied roughly a third of the world’s tin (Yip, 1969).
-When Japan seized the Malay Peninsula in 1942, the Allies faced an immediate tin shortage that scrambled supply chains from Detroit to Sheffield.
-The lesson was clear: whoever controlled the mines controlled the industrial economy downstream.
+Britain operated a rather more genteel version in Malaya.
+Tin was the strategic mineral of the early twentieth century — essential for canning, soldering, and industrial alloys — and by 1940, Malaya supplied roughly a third of the world’s tin.
+When Japan seized the Malay Peninsula in 1942, the Allies faced an immediate shortage.
+Rubber followed the same pattern: Japan’s capture of Southeast Asian plantations forced the United States into a crash programme to develop synthetic rubber — one of the war’s most consequential industrial achievements.

-Oil followed the same logic at a grander scale.
-The Anglo-Persian Oil Company – later the Anglo-Iranian Oil Company, later still British Petroleum – was established in 1909 after the British geologist William Knox D’Arcy struck oil in what is now southwestern Iran.
-The British government took a majority stake in the company in 1914, at the personal insistence of Winston Churchill, then First Lord of the Admiralty, who understood that the Royal Navy’s shift from coal to oil-fired ships made Persian crude a matter of national survival (Yergin, 1991).
-For the next sixty years, a cartel of Western oil companies – known as the “Seven Sisters” – controlled the vast majority of global oil production, refining, and distribution.
-They set prices, allocated quotas, and divided territories through a series of gentlemen’s agreements that would have impressed even the most brazen of Leopold’s rubber agents.
-When Iran’s Prime Minister Mossadegh attempted to nationalise Anglo-Iranian Oil in 1953, the British and Americans simply organised a coup to remove him.
-The message was unsubtle: the resource belonged to whoever had the power to hold it, and the legal niceties were negotiable.
+Oil was the colonial resource at its grandest scale.
+The Anglo-Persian Oil Company — later BP — was established in 1909.
+The British government took a controlling stake in 1914 at Winston Churchill’s insistence, because the Royal Navy’s shift from coal to oil had made Persian crude a matter of national survival.
+For the next half century, the “Seven Sisters” — seven Western oil companies — controlled the majority of global oil production, refining, and distribution.
+When Iran’s prime minister, Mohammad Mossadegh, attempted to nationalise Anglo-Iranian Oil in 1953, Britain and America organised a coup to remove him.
+The message was unsubtle: the resource belonged to whoever had the power to hold it.

 Projected Critical Mineral Demand Growth (2023–2040)